NASCAR’s made two trips out to the western United States for intermediate races this season. Tony Stewart is basically perfect so far in those events.

 However, the race was a Joe Gibbs Racing benefit early on.
 Denny Hamlin won the pole and dominated practice.
 However, once the race started, Kyle Busch came to the forefront.
 He passed Hamlin on the second lap of the race for the lead and pulled away.

-Unfortunately, the big story of Sunday’s race wasn’t even the action on track.
-All weekend, meterologists were forecasting a 100 percent chance of rain for Sunday afternoon.
+Unfortunately, the big story of Sunday’s race (March 25) wasn’t even the action on track.
+All weekend, meteorologists were forecasting a 100% chance of rain for Sunday afternoon.
 Luckily, the rains held off long enough for NASCAR to start the event a little early.
 Regardless, racing against the rain set a tone for the race.
 Drive as fast as you can, but as carefully as you can.

 For Stewart, it is his second victory of 2012 and the seventh since the beginning of the Chase last season.
 After the race, he was very happy with his day.